AshyBoxy/oogacraft-packwiz/README.md

     - mobs immune to space damage
 - add overpowered things to item obliterator
 - finish the oogacraft:dimdoors tag
+- default keybindings for new mods
+- watch out for entities that need hiding from xaeros
+- dimensional doors has a lot of interesting options

 ### Stretch Goals
 - a lot of mods could do with compat datapacks